 It will be a great pleasure to be working again with professional Japanese noh artists Kinue and Teruhisa Oshima and other Japanese artists, as well as Theatre Nohgaku members.

-We are delighted to have support for us to complete Phase One & Two of the project.
-It has been a clear indication of interest from our partners and contributors in the project and we look forward to working with them all, and to continuing our discussions with others regarding interest in further activities under the 'Getting to Noh' programme.
+We were delighted to have enough support for us to complete Phases One & Two of the project.
+It has been a clear indication of interest from our partners and contributors in the project and we look forward to working with a number again, as we continue to complete the final Phase Three of the project and include as many activities as we can under the 'Getting to Noh' programme.

-Collaborators and sponsors to date include (in aphabetical order):
+Collaborators and sponsors for all phases of the project to date include (in aphabetical order). :

 British Library (Outreach, UK)

 Coventry City (Primary Schools Project with the Japan Society)